 38 states have similar “No-Aid Clauses” in their constitutions, and 17 states have tax credit scholarship programs.
 School choice proponents hope that the ruling will encourage more states to establish tax credit scholarship programs.
 However, while the Court’s decision requires these programs to include religious schools, it does not require states to establish private school choice programs.
 As Chief Justice Roberts stated in the majority opinion, “A State need not subsidize private education.
 But once a State decides to do so, it cannot disqualify some private schools solely because they are religious.”

 This blog post represents a slightly edited transcript of the July 2 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email firstname.lastname@example.org.

 Anne Hyslop is assistant director for policy development and government relations at All4Ed.